Orange Amps: History

 Orange amplifier and speaker with distinctive tolex cabinets.

 1960s

-Orange was founded in 1968 by musician and electronics designer Clifford Cooper of London, and opened premises at 3 New Compton Street in London's West End.
-Initially, Cooper used only the basement as a professional recording studio.
-The original studio featured an IBC mixing console originally owned by Joe Meek, producer of The Millionaires.
-Because the studio failed to meet its business costs, on September 2, 1968 the ground floor premises were opened as a music shop.
-In order to cover wage costs for the business, Cooper sold his own electronic musical equipment.
+Orange was founded in 1968 by musician and electronics designer Clifford Cooper in London and opened premises at 3 New Compton Street in London's West End.
+Initially, Cooper used the basement as a professional recording studio equipped with a former IBC mixing console.
+Because the studio did not cover its operating costs, the ground-floor premises opened as a music shop on 2 September 1968.